 The group of plants in the genus Prenanthes known as Rattlesnake Roots have clusters of bell shaped flower heads and unlike most species in the Aster family where the flower head is a composite of ray and disc florets, the Prenanthes lack the disc florets.

-White Rattlesnake Root is a native erect perennial forb that grows 1 to 5 feet high, usually unbranched; the stem contains a milky juice and is usually purplish but can have a whitish bloom.
+White Rattlesnake Root is a native erect perennial forb that grows 1 to 5 feet high, usually unbranched; the stem contains a milky juice, stem color is usually purplish but can have a whitish bloom.
 The root may produce several stems.

-Leaves take on various shapes at the base of the plant, from ovate to triangular to heart shaped with margins that are coarsely toothed to deeply 3 to 5-lobed.
-Triangular shaped leaves are sometimes arrow-shaped with lobes at the base.
+Leaves are highly variable in shape at the base of the plant, from ovate to triangular to heart shaped with margins that are coarsely toothed to deeply 3 to 5-lobed.
+Triangular leaves are sometimes arrow-shaped with lobes at the base.
 Lower leaves are on long stalks that may have a shallow wing or none at all.
 The upper surface of the leaves is smooth, the lower surface sometimes with fine hair.
 Upper stem leaves are alternate, smaller and simpler in shape.
 Lower leaves are still on the plant at flowering time.

 The floral array consists of clusters of 3 to 8 nodding flowers grouped on a short branch from long-stalked upright panicle arrays at the top of the stem and from the upper leaf axils.
 Each flower has a short stalk.
 All parts of the panicle are usually without hair.

 Seed: The deep throat of the flower requires pollination by bees and fertile flowers produce a linear to elliptical shape brownish cypsela, 3.5 to 6 mm long, that has reddish-brown hair pappus attached for wind dispersion.
-Seeds require 60 days of cold stratification for germination.
+The cypselae require 60 days of cold stratification for germination.

 Habitat: White Rattlesnake Root grows from short and thickened taproots.
 It prefers moderate moisture soils in scrub woods, partially shaded hillsides, dry banks, etc. It prefers partial sun and tolerates shade.